djurdjevicaleksa/abcellute/README.md

 * Input file as argument to program call
 * Numbers, text, expressions
 * Neat way to format and print the table back to the user
-* Scalable up to 26 columns and 999 rows if memory allows
+* Automatically resizes to accommodate up to 26 columns and 999 rows if memory allows
 * Columns are separated using `|` character
+* Syntax analysis for expressions
+* Reports syntax errors

 ## TBA
+* Lexical analysis and dependency cycle detection
 * Expression parsing
+* Colouring in the cells
 * Better memory handling
 * Copying one cell to another
 * ...